Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Causal nature of ppt- separability criterion for two-qubit density matrix

 \section{Causal nature of ppt- separability criterion for two-qubit density matrix}

 To begin with let us define a four-dimensional density matrix $ \rho(t) $ for the simplest bipartite quantum system (say, a pair of qubits e.g. a pair of $ 1/2 $ spins ) defined in the $ 2 \otimes 2 $ Hilbert space as $ \rho_{\mu m \vert \nu n} $ at certain moment $ t $ , where all greek indices denote quantum state of one subsystem (say, A-subsystem) of given quantum system, whereas all latin indices stand for its another subsystem(say, B subsystem) \cite{5,6}.
 Here each (either greek or latin) index runs only $ 2 $ possible values, say, $ 1 $ and $ 2 $ \cite{5,6}.
-Since any density matrix represents certain transformation of base ket-vectors describing given quantum system in the Hilbert space, it is convenient to introduce a vertical slash in lower indices which separates the indices (on the r.h.s. of the slash) of initial base ket-vectors which given density matrix transforms to the "new" ket-vectors with corresponding indices on the l.h.s. of the slash.
-In such notations a pt-transformation (i.e. partial transposition) of given density matrix taking place only in the Hilbert subspace of one among two subsystems reads $ \rho^{T_{1}}_{\mu m \vert \nu n}= \rho_{\mu n \vert \nu m}$ (here superscript $ T_{1} $ stands for the partial transposition of a given matrix with respect to Hilbert subspace of one party \cite{5,6}).
+Since any density matrix represents certain transformation of base ket-vectors which describe given quantum system in the Hilbert space, it is convenient to introduce a vertical slash in lower indices which separates the indices of initial base ket-vectors (ones on the right hand-side (r.h.s.) from the slash) which given density matrix transforms to certain "new" ket-vectors which are denoted by corresponding indices on the left hand-side (l.h.s.) from the slash.
+In such notations a partial transposition (i.e. pt-transformation) of given density matrix takes place only in the Hilbert subspace of one among two subsystems reads $ \rho^{T_{1}}_{\mu m \vert \nu n}= \rho_{\mu n \vert \nu m}$ (here superscript $ T_{1} $ stands for the partial transposition of a given matrix with respect to Hilbert subspace of one party \cite{5,6}).
 Thus, Peres-Horodecki (or ppt-) separability criterion states that \textit{iff all eigenvalues of the pt-transformed density matrix are non-negative then given density matrix is separable, otherwise, it is entangled} \cite{5,6}.
-This actually means that in the first (separable) case a quantum state of a given bipartite quantum system was a product state of its two subsysems at the moment of system preparation, while in the second (entangled) case one could, in principle, "distill" by some manipulations performed on the entire quantum system certain entangled quantum state \cite{3,4,13,14,15} of both constituent parties given bipartite quantum system has started to evolve from (for some examples of the entanglement distillation procedure one can see e.g. Refs.\cite{1,2,3,4,20,21} ).
+This actually means that in the first (separable) case a quantum state of a given bipartite quantum system was a product state of its two subsystems at the moment of system preparation, while in the second (entangled) case one could, in principle, "distil" certain entangled quantum state \cite{3,4,13,14,15} by some manipulations performed on the entire quantum system of both constituent parties given bipartite quantum system has started to evolve from (for some examples of the entanglement distillation procedure one can see e.g. Refs.\cite{1,2,3,4,20,21} ).